• Skip to main content

 Who invented it or coined the term?

-Why is it called red zone?
+Why is it called the red zone?

 It is called the red zone because it is seen as a warning sign for the defensive team.
 The red zone is recognized as a point where defenses need to tighten their defense and offenses need to score.